HydroProtocol/ethereum-watcher/readme.md

 ## ReceiptLogWatcher

-`Watcher` is polling for blocks one by one, so what if we want to query certain events from the latest 10000 blocks? `Watcher` can do that but fetching blocks one by one can be slow. `ReceiptLogWatcher` comes to the rescue.
+`Watcher` is polling for blocks one by one, so what if we want to query certain events from the latest 10000 blocks? `Watcher` can do that but fetching blocks one by one can be slow. `ReceiptLogWatcher` to the rescue!

-`ReceiptLogWatcher` makes use of the `eth_getLogs` to query for logs in batch. check out the code [below](#example-of-receiptlogwatcher) to see how to use it.
+`ReceiptLogWatcher` makes use of the `eth_getLogs` to query for logs in a batch.
+Check out the code [below](#example-of-receiptlogwatcher) to see how to use it.

 ### Example of ReceiptLogWatcher